sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 2/slide1.md

 # Kubernetes Overview

-Kubernetes (K8s) is an open-source container orchestration platform designed to automate the deployment, scaling and management of containerized applications.
+Kubernetes (K8's) is an open-source container orchestration platform designed to automate the deployment, scaling and management of containerized applications.

-It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
+It was originally developed by `Google` and is now maintained by the `Cloud Native Computing Foundation (CNCF)`.

 :::tip
 Kubernetes is called k8's because there are 8 letters between the 'K' and the 'S'.